Ronin (video game): Development and release

 Ronin developed by Polish developer Tomasz Wacławek, a designer at Flying Wild Hog.
 Ronin was originally created for the itch.io "Cyberpunk" Game Jam, it was submitted under the user name teedoubleu in March 2014.
 Although it didn't get any high ratings, the highest being place #88 in the category "Relevance", it won the Developer's Showcase and Jury Award at the World of Gamedev Knowledge Conference 2014 (WGK) in Gdańsk, Poland.
 After having gained a new artist, Łukasz Piskorz, the game's graphics were polished up from pixel art to high-quality 2D art.
 This change was done not only to make it look better, but also to distinguish it from Gunpoint.
 Piotr Iwanicki, creative director of Superhot and part of the WGK award jury, gave Wacławek then the idea of handing Ronin over to Devolver Digital, and so he did.
 Their first public collaborative announcement was the release of Ronin's reveal trailer.

 After a longer silent development phase, Wacławek released an updated version of the original Ronin game jam entry, using the new graphics, soundtrack and functions of the full game, to its itch.io page on 20 April 2015, therefore recalling the page from "RONIN" to "RONIN Demo".
 The game was initially released onto Steam Early Access on 24 May 2015 for Microsoft Windows, OS X and Linux, however, the OS X and Linux versions were taken down due to their instability.
 The game left Early Access on 30 June 2015 for Microsoft Windows only.
 On 18 June 2015, it was announced that Ronin would be ported to PlayStation 4 and PlayStation Vita.
 On 15 October 2015, update #9 for the game introduced builds for OS X and Linux.
 On 1 November 2016, the port of Ronin for PlayStation 4 was released.

 There's a 25-page digital comic book and original soundtrack published within Special Edition of the game.

 Reception

-The PC and PlayStation 4 versions received above-average reviews according to the review aggregation website Metacritic.
+The PC and PlayStation 4 versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 Reviewers praised the PC version's overall design concept and the alikeness with Gunpoint.
 Though, people still differentiated them, where Phil Savage of PC Gamer stated that Ronin is "the schlocky B-movie to Gunpoints more cerebral stealth-puzzling".
 Something that was not as well received was the repetitiveness of some levels, as Matt Porter of Hooked Gamers wrote: "Each of the five people you have to kill are in the same type of boring office building."
 Ronins lowest review rating was given by Steven Bogos of The Escapist, who said, "Ronin is a remarkably average game.
 When it works, it's kind of fun, but there just isn't enough here to maintain interest, and it has nothing that we haven't seen before."